 - What's it used for?

-- Do its downfalls make vegan leather worthwhile for products in 2022?
+- Do its downfalls make vegan leather worthwhile for products?

 What is Vegan Leather?